 Trusting and a non-judgemental attitude - for a therapeutic relationship to develop, grow and flourish, it is crucial a client feels their therapist is trustworthy.
 For clients who find it difficult to open up or explore their feelings due to worrying that it is not safe for them to do so, it matters greatly that they can feel confident that their therapist will not judge them.

-Insight and experience- the insight and experience of a therapist allows them to understand at more depth, things that may have been said to draw attention to the language used, or a certain way that a client may be presenting within any given session.
-It is also important to note that experience and insight of a client is also hugely important.
+Insight and experience- the insight and experience of a therapist allows them to understand in more depth, things that may have been said to draw attention to the language used, or a certain way that a client may be presenting within any given session.
+It is also important to note that the experience and insight of a client are also hugely important.

-How our external relationships enter the therapeutic space
+How do our external relationships enter the therapeutic space?

-I have written about the nature of the therapeutic relationship and how the interaction between the client and the therapist matters hugely, however, our external relationships also have a huge impact upon the therapeutic space.
+I have written about the nature of the therapeutic relationship and how the interaction between the client and the therapist matters hugely, however, our external relationships also have a huge impact on the therapeutic space.
 How we interact with others will inevitably enter the therapeutic space.
-Part of the role of the therapist or counsellor is to understand these relationships, to work with them when they appear.
+Part of the role of the therapist or counsellor is to understand these relationships and to work with them when they appear.

 Why does the therapeutic relationship matter?

-As stated above, without the therapeutic relationship there can be no therapy.
+As stated above, without a therapeutic relationship there can be no therapy.
 Therefore, we know that this is a crucial part of therapy.
-In some ways you could say that the relationship is the therapy.
+In some ways, you could say that the relationship is the therapy.
 How the client and therapist engage matters in defining the successes of therapy and counselling.
-This relationship is essential to establishing and promoting willingness for the client to share and engage within the therapeutic space.
+This relationship is essential to establishing and promoting the willingness of the client to share and engage within the therapeutic space.
 The relationship will hopefully allow the client to move toward more open behaviours and an increased level of self-awareness.